 After inspecting the town we proceeded to the palace of Sir Salar Jung.
 We found him a noble, chivalrous, large-hearted Arab gentleman, of the very best stamp; and throughout our stay at Hyderabad he was most kind to us.
 His palace contained about seven courts with fountains, and was perfectly magnificent; but unfortunately, instead of being furnished with oriental luxury, which is so grand and rich, it was full of European things-glass, porcelain, and bad pictures.
 One room, however, was quite unique: the ceiling and walls were thickly studded with china-cups, saucers, plates, and so forth-which would have aroused the envy of any china-maniac in London.
-Sir Salar entertained us to a most luxurious breakfast, and when that was over showed us a splendid collection of weapons, consisting of swords, sheaths, and daggers, studded with gorgeous jewels.
-After that we inspected the stables, which reminded me somewhat of the Burlington Arcade, for they were open at both ends, and the loose boxes, where the shops would be, opened into a passage running down the centre.
-There were about a hundred thorough-bred Arab and Persian horses.
-When we left Sir Salar, he presented me with four bottles of attar of roses.
+Sir Salar entertained us to a most luxurious breakfast, and when that was over showed us a splendid collection of weapons, consisting of swords, sheaths, and daggers, studded with gorgeous the starlight was above us, the blaze of wax lights and chandeliers lit up every hall around the court, and coloured lamps and flowers were everywhere.
+There was a nautch, which I thought very stupid, for the girls did nothing but eat sweetmeats, and occasionally ran forward and twirled round for a moment with a half-bold, semi-conscious look; and only one was barely good-looking.
+Perhaps that is the nautch to dance before ladies; but in Syria, I remember, they danced much better without being "shocking."
+We had a most delicious dinner afterwards, at which we were waited on by retainers in wild, picturesque costumes.
+When that was over, the band played.
+We walked about and conversed, were presented with attar of roses, and went home.